 Job Losses and Affecting the Country’s Economy

-Beyond that, due to the loss of revenue, a company may end up losing business, translating to job losses, which consequently could affect the country’s economy.
+Beyond that, due to the loss of revenue, a company may lose business, translating to job losses, which could affect the country’s economy.

 The recent Listeriosis incident has severely damaged the reputation of South Africa’s processed meat market.
 Not only one company lost credibility, but the whole industry.